Originally published June 28, 2021. Updated August 16, 2023.

 If possible, take pictures and videos of the scene after the accident.
 Getting a video of the driver acting drunk or a picture of an open bottle of alcohol in their car can help prove they were drunk when they hit you.

-Additionally, taking photos of the damage and your injuries at the scene can help prove when and how you received your injuries.
+Additionally, taking photos of the damage and your injuries at the scene can help prove when and how you received your injuries and their extent.

 Call the Police: